malhashemi/svelte-graphics/README.md

     width: '500',
     height: '500',
     color: 'teal'
-    //if the library has 2 or 3 colors use the following keys
+    // if the library has 2 or 3 colors use the following keys
     // color1: '#282F4F'
     // color2: '#157075'
     // color3: '#803155'